 Gum disease or periodontal disease is rampant in our society so it's a top priority at our practice to identify, diagnose, treat, and manage gum disease.
 We do that with some special cleaning measures and techniques for patients to use to take care of things at home because a large portion of taking care of gum disease is what you do at home, not just what we would do in the office.
 What people need to understand is that gum disease is not an isolated thing.
 It is something that interacts with other parts of your body, and as the years go by, we find out more and more how inflammation in the mouth can be related to health problems other places in the body.
 It's very important to keep that under control.
 There's nothing better than someone coming in with an unhealthy mouth and us able to successfully treat them and send them home with a healthy smile.

-If you’re concerned about discomfort, you can also get inhaled sedation, which will keep you pain-free and relaxed throughout the procedure.
+If you’re concerned about discomfort, you can get laughing gas, which will keep you pain-free and relaxed throughout the procedure.
 Dr. Betts may also prescribe an antibiotic to help eliminate the bacterial infection.

 Pay Attention to Gum Disease Symptoms